 Schema designers, information architects, programmers, database designers, document authors and students in information technology, database design, and business information systems.

-Published: April 2003
+- 7th April 2003

-Imprint: Morgan Kaufmann
+- Morgan Kaufmann

 "XML and Schemas are now taking the enterprise world by storm.
 Understanding how to leverage their abilities is essential to those who already use XML from fields such as the web, content and knowledge management, and e-business.
 But it is equally important that experts in other technologies, such object-oriented or relational technology, build their understanding of XML Schemas.
 Specifications such as the XML Schema Recommendations produced by the Working Group must focus on defining technology and do not have the luxury of explaining motivation, design issues and applications.
-This book fills that need admirably."From the foreword by Dave Hollander, CTO, Contivo, Inc.; Co-chair W3C XML Schema Working Group.
+This book fills that need admirably."—From the foreword by Dave Hollander, CTO, Contivo, Inc.; Co-chair W3C XML Schema Working Group.